 #3: Reduce your PC gaming processor workload

-While some people do prefer third party apps like “Soluto” to handle this step for them, others will like to do it manually, and remember that downloading and installing third party apps will definitely consume a bandwidth.
+While some people do prefer third-party apps like “Soluto” to handle this step for them, others will like to do it manually and remember that downloading and installing third-party apps will definitely consume bandwidth.

 The best possible way to reduce pressure on the PC processor is to scan through the processes that are running on the processor and then shut down those that do not offer critical services to the operating systems or your gaming.
-You can simply do this by pressing Control Alt+del, then click on “task manager”, then click on “Performance” tab, and then click on the “Resource monitor” button.
+You can simply do this by pressing Control Alt+del, then click on “task manager”, then clicking on the “Performance” tab, and then clicking on the “Resource monitor” button.